david-div/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

 Junior developer, looking for a chance to showcase my newfound mad skills.
-Having recently finished a 12 week intensive bootcamp with Makers Academy I am eager to immerse into the world of programming.
+Having recently finished a 12 week intensive bootcamp with Makers Academy I am eager to immerse myself into the world of programming.

 I started my previous career in accounts payable, progressing to accounts payable manager.
 From there I took on various project roles ranging from improving processes to implementing a new accounting package.